XiandaChen/QuRate/README.md

 1. Observe the frame rate output in the console log of the smartphone on the computer.
 * **NOTE**, frame rate reduction only happens when the smartphone is moving.

-### QuRate
+# Power measurement
+This section introduces how to measure and compare the power consumption of "Default" and "QuRate" modes from the playlist.
+Please refer to the previous section for the steps to set up the player.
+Below are the steps to set up the power monitor.

-1. Refer to the [guide](https://msoon.github.io/powermonitor/PowerTool/doc/Power%20Monitor%20Manual.pdf) of the power monitor tool to connect the smartphone and computer.
-Make sure the smartphone is charged by the power monitor, not any cable.
-The power monitor can be controlled by the power tool application on the computer.
-Setup details can be found in [this link](https://mostly-tech.com/tag/monsoon-power-monitor/).
+1. Refer to the [guide](https://msoon.github.io/powermonitor/PowerTool/doc/Power%20Monitor%20Manual.pdf) of the power monitor tool to connect the smartphone and computer. **Make sure the smartphone is charged by the power monitor, not any cable.** The power monitor can be controlled by the power tool application on the computer.
+1. The setup requires modification to the battery system of the smartphone.
+It will be easier if the smartphone has a removable battery.
+The details can be found in [this link](https://mostly-tech.com/tag/monsoon-power-monitor/).
-1. Load the videos from the "Default" or "QuRate" list.
+1. Load the videos from the "Default" or "QuRate" list, with the same steps as introduced in previous section.
-1. Compare power consumption when playing the same video with different versions of the system.
+1. Compare power consumption when playing the same video with different modes.

 * **NOTE**, power reduction is more obvious when the smartphone is constantly moving at high speed.